 Arousal is all about alertness

 Arousal at its simplest is how awake or alert or how tired you are.
 It supports attention and focus.
 There are a number of things which impact an individuals’ level of arousal.
-This includes the sensory inputs from the environment as well as their body.
-In this post we will explore
+This includes how well they have slept, their previous experiences and sensory inputs from the environment as well as their body.
+In this post I will explore

 Arousal is all about alertness

 Arousal at its simplest is how awake or alert or how tired you are.
 It supports attention and focus.
 There are a number of things which impact an individuals’ level of arousal.
-This includes the sensory inputs from the environment as well as their body.
-In this post we will explore
+This includes how well they have slept, their previous experiences and sensory inputs from the environment as well as their body.
+In this post I will explore

 What is arousal?

 The term arousal relates to how awake or alert or how tired you are.
-Across a typical day it is very normal for arousal to fluctuate.
-Students, and teachers, need to constantly adjust their arousal levels throughout day and matching their arousal to the task and environment.
+Across a typical day it is very normal for alertness to fluctuate.
+Students, and teachers, need to constantly adjust their levels of alertness throughout day and matching their arousal to the task and environment.

-It can be helpful to think of arousal like steps, or a ladder.
+As a simplification, it can be helpful to think of arousal like steps, or a ladder.
 At the bottom there is sleep.
 At the top there is highly alert, agitated and stressed.
 Somewhere in the middle there is alert and wakeful.
-When arousal is too high or low, it is more difficult for individuals to access learning or to be successful at work.
+When alertness is too high or low, it is more difficult for individuals to access learning or to be successful at work.
+Different activities also require different levels of arousal,.
+For example, arousal might be higher when playing a winning game of football compared to when writing an English essay.

 Matching arousal with the environment and task

 When considering arousal, it is important to note that there is no perfect level of arousal for every situation.
+As I mentioned above, different activities will invoke different states of alertness.
 In some environments, for example a library or cinema, it is expected that you would be quiet.
 However, in other environments, for example a sporting match or playground, it is expected that you would be much louder and engaged.
 Each environment has its own expectations and demands.

 Throughout the day, week and month every individual needs to adjust their level of arousal to match the environment and task.
 This adjusting is sometimes called regulation.
 Some individuals, particularly those with sensory differences, find this harder to do than others.
 They may need more support to reach optimal arousal.